SamineniChandraVadan/2019_election_results_visualisation/README.md

-### BJP's victory in 2019 elections can be attributed to its loyal voters

 # Overview :
 Elections in India is one of the biggest happenings in the world as there are 830 million voters participating in this progressive way of choosing their leader.
 Here I am analyzing the results of 2019 Parliament election.
 There are a total of `545 MP's` in parliament out of which 2 MP's are nominated by the President of India from Anglo Indian community.
 Among these 545, 84 seats are reserved for Scheduled Castes and 47 seats are reserved for Scheduled Tribes.

-## Here is a brief on 2014 and 2019 Parliament election results :
+# Here is a brief on 2014 and 2019 Parliament election results :
 The table below shows the number of seats attained by some of the top performing parties in 2014 and 2019 general elections
 <img src="https://user-images.githubusercontent.com/51246077/148655074-46f136a7-90f7-4773-b21e-ee078ab8fbc0.png" width="600" height="300">

-#### Insights from the Table
+## Insights from the Table
 * In 2014 BJP attained the magic figure to form the government on its own and though facing a more united opposition BJP prevailed in 2019.
 * Strength of BJP in parliament has increased when compared to 2014
 * Although congress showed an increasing trend it is still at a hopeless state